TimeMaster18/Project-Rechained/Siege_installation_instructions.md

 7. **Wait for the Download to Complete**:
     - DepotDownloader will now connect to Steam and download the specified version.
-    - The downloaded files will be saved in a folder named after the App ID (427270) within the DepotDownloader directory.
+    - The downloaded files will be saved in a folder named `depots` within the DepotDownloader directory.

 8. **Verify the Download**:
     - Once the download is complete, navigate to the download folder to ensure all files are there.
+Game root folder will be some folders deeper.

 9. Now that you have OMDU Siege version downloaded, download the Project Rechained Launcher latest release from: [Latest release .zip](https://github.com/TimeMaster18/Project-Rechained/releases/latest/download/Project_Rechained_Launcher.zip)